me-no-dev/ESPAsyncWebServer/README.md

 - When you send the response, you are immediately ready to handle other connections while the server is taking care of sending the response in the background
 - Speed is OMG
-- Easy to use API, HTTP Basic Authentication, ChunkedResponse
+- Easy to use API, HTTP Basic and Digest MD5 Authentication (default), ChunkedResponse
 - Easily extendible to handle any type of content
 - Supports Continue 100
 - Async WebSocket plugin offering different locations without extra servers or ports
-- Async EventSource (ServerSideEvents) plugin to send events to the browser
+- Async EventSource (Server-Sent Events) plugin to send events to the browser
 - URL Rewrite plugin for conditional and permanent url rewrites
 - ServeStatic plugin that supports cache, Last-Modified, default index and more